It's coffee time!

 The French: L'Art sucrée

-At L'Art sucré, things are done the old-fashioned way—in the best sense of the word.
-The sweet creations, from tartlets and macarons to raisin rolls, are handmade in the traditional way using timeless ingredients such as butter, eggs, cream, fruit, nuts, and homemade bean-to-bar chocolate.
-Everything is beautiful – the counter with its fine patisserie, the lovingly designed sales room, and the café that transports you to Paris in the blink of an eye.
+At L'Art sucré (opens in a new tab), things are done the old-fashioned way—in the best possible sense.
+The sweet creations—from tartlets and macarons to raisin swirls—are handmade using traditional methods and timeless ingredients like butter, eggs, cream, fruit, nuts, and their own bean-to-bar chocolate.

 Address: Marktstraße 9